TeamHypersomnia/Hypersomnia/docs/pages/todo/masterplan.md

 - Specjalne obiekty i tak nie beda skryptowane edytorze bo chcemy max performance
 	- one beda w c++

+## Folder structure

+- Project itself will be stored in yml
+	- the about section I think might be separate for the purposes of quick browsing

+- project.yml
+- project.about.yml
+- project.miniature.png

 ## Map format